 Stress and your body

-When you feel threatened, your body automatically gets you ready for a ‘fight or flight’ response.
+When you feel threatened, your body automatically gets you ready for a ‘fight, flight or freeze’ response.
 The problem is your brain doesn’t choose between real or imagined threats and responds automatically the same way to both.

 Two powerful hormones – adrenaline and noradrenaline – get working.